Franco Leoni: Covent Garden and later years

 L'oracolo, premiered at Covent Garden in 1905, is a piece of operatic Grand Guignol with a kidnapping and two murders within its one hour of music.
 A later critic said of the work, "Hokum, but any opera that begins with three crashes, a very loud cock-crow, a chorus shouting in fake-Chinese and then launches into a vehement unaccompanied solo … has clearly got something going for it.
 The one-act piece, which depicts melodramatic events in and around a San Francisco opium den, had a libretto by Camillo Zanoni, based on the play The Cat and the Cherub by Chester Bailey Fernald.
 The London performances, conducted by André Messager with Antonio Scotti as the villain, Cim-Fen, were well received: The Observer wrote of the score, "It is never for an instant dull. … Melody he has at easy command … completely a master of his orchestra. ...
 His music belongs to no school save that of modernity – with a modern Italian flavour."
 Nevertheless, L'Oracolo made no more than a modest impact in London and dropped out of Covent Garden's repertory.

 In 1908, Leoni turned again to the concert hall.
 Henry Wood conducted the premiere of The Bells, Leoni's "vocal scena" for baritone and orchestra, set to Edgar Allan Poe's poem of the same name.
 Once more, the reviews praised the skill of the scoring, but found no strong individual personality in the music.
 Leoni's next opera was Tzigana, to a libretto by E. Moschini, which premiered in Genoa in February 1910 and also played in Milan and in Budapest.
+In 1912, a revival of Tzigana was performed at the Politeama Genovese with Elsa Raccanelli in the principal role.

 In 1911, Leoni's cantata, Golgotha, depicting the Gospel story of Christ's passion and crucifixion, was premiered in London, with soloists including Gervase Elwes and Clara Butt.
 The notices were good, ranging from polite to strongly enthusiastic.
 The critic of The Observer praised the work in unequivocal terms, and members of the audience wrote in endorsing his praise.
 The last large-scale work that Leoni composed before leaving his English domicile was Francesca da Rimini, a one-act piece based on a play by Francis Marion Crawford, given in a French version by Marcel Schwob at the Opéra Comique, Paris, in 1914.
 It was presented in a double bill with the French première of Falla's La vida breve.
 According to The Musical Times, the Falla work made the greater impact, but Leoni's also achieved a moderate success.

 In 1917 Leoni left England, and returned to Italy.
 Thereafter he appears to have shared his time among three countries: Italy, France and England.
 His later operas were Le baruffe chiozzotte, to a libretto based on a play by Carlo Goldoni (1920), La terra del sogno and Falene, to libretti by C. Linati (1920).
 He died in London at the age of 84.